-Lending Test analyses often entail comparisons of bank performance to assessment area demographics and the performance of other lenders, based on Home Mortgage Disclosure Act and CRA aggregate lending data.
-Unless otherwise noted, assessment area demographics are based on 2015 American Community Survey (ACS) data and certain business demographics are based on 2019 Dun & Bradstreet data.
-When analyzing bank performance by comparing lending activity to both demographic data and aggregate lending data, greater emphasis is generally placed on the aggregate lending data, because it is expected to describe many factors affecting lenders within an assessment area.
+Lending Test analyses often entail comparisons of bank performance to assessment area demographics and the performance of other lenders, based on Home Mortgage Disclosure Act (HMDA) and CRA aggregate lending data.
+Unless otherwise noted, assessment area demographics are based on 2020 U.S. Census data; certain business demographics are based on 2023 Dun & Bradstreet data.
+When analyzing bank performance by comparing lending activity to both demographic data and aggregate lending data, greater emphasis is generally placed on the aggregate lending data, because it is expected to describe many factors impacting lenders within an assessment area.
 Aggregate lending datasets are also updated annually and are, therefore, expected to predict more relevant comparisons.
 In addition, the bank's lending levels were evaluated in relation to those of comparable financial institutions operating within the same general region.
-Three other banks were identified as similarly situated peers, with asset sizes ranging from \$322.0 million to \$395.5 million as of September 30, 2020.
+Three other banks were identified as similarly situated peers, with asset sizes ranging from \$483.8 million to \$961.8 million as of December 31, 2024.